 Kicking Horse Mountain Resort, Golden, B.C.

 KHMR has for a long time been renowned for having some of the most challenging terrain for mountain biking.
 Drop in if you dare.
-Covid-specific protocols are in effect, particularly with the base gondola.
 Learn more here.

 Whistler Blackcomb, Whistler, B.C.